Arizona Sales Tax & Audit Guide

 After any one of the critical notices is issued, it's possible to settle your Arizona sales tax case with the Arizona Department of Revenue by filing an Arizona Offer in Compromise.
-Often, you can get better results negotiating here than with the auditor.
-However, to qualify, the business must meet certain criteria, as explained by the Department.
+Often, it’s possible to negotiate better results here than with the auditor.
+However, the business must meet certain criteria to qualify, as explained by the Department.

 Without experience and knowledge of Arizona tax laws, knowing a fair settlement from an unreasonable one will be challenging.

-DO NOT attempt to negotiate a settlement without an experienced Arizona state and local tax lawyer or other professional.
+DO NOT attempt to negotiate a settlement without an experienced Arizona state and local tax professional.